jonashackt/spring-boot-vuejs/README.md

 #### Enabling Spring Boot CORS support

-Additionally, we need to configure our Spring Boot backend to answer with the appropriate CORS HTTP Headers in it’s responses (theres a good tutorial here: https://spring.io/guides/gs/rest-service-cors/).
+Additionally, we need to configure our Spring Boot backend to answer with the appropriate CORS HTTP Headers in its responses (there's a good tutorial here: https://spring.io/guides/gs/rest-service-cors/).
 Therefore we add the annotation `@CrossOrigin` to our BackendController:

 ```java
 @CrossOrigin(origins = "http://localhost:8080")